 Under the listing standards of The Nasdaq Stock Market LLC (the "Nasdaq Listing Rules"), at least a majority of our board of directors must be independent directors.
 Our board of directors has undertaken a review of its composition, the composition of its committees and the independence of each director.
-Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our board of directors has determined that none of our directors, except Shoshana Shendelman, representing one of our six directors, have any relationships that would interfere with the exercise of independent judgment in carrying out the responsibilities of a director and that each of these directors is "independent" as that term is defined under the applicable rules of the SEC and the Nasdag Listing Rules.
-In making this determination, our board of directors considered the current and prior relationships that each non-employee director has with our company and all other facts and circumstances our board of directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director, and in the case of Mr. Funtleyder, the fact that he was our former Interim Chief Financial Officer.
+Based upon information requested from and provided by each director concerning his or her background, employment and affiliations, including family relationships, our board of directors has determined that all of our directors, except Dr. Shoshana Shendelman, are "independent" as that term is defined under the applicable rules of the SEC and the Nasdaq Listing Rules.
+In making this determination, our board of directors considered the current and prior relationships that each non-employee director has with our company and all other facts and circumstances our board of directors deemed relevant in determining their independence, including the beneficial ownership of our capital stock by each non-employee director, and in the case of (i) Mr. Funtleyder, the fact that he was our former Interim Chief Financial Officer and (ii) Mr. Marcus, the LaunchLabs Lease (as defined below) between ourselves and a subsidiary of Alexandria and the beneficial ownership interests of the Alexandria Entities.
 Our board of directors has determined that Dr. Shendelman, by virtue of her position as our President and Chief Executive Officer, is not independent under applicable rules of the SEC and the Nasdaq Listing Rules.